Codecademy/docs/content/dart/concepts/methods/methods.md

   - 'paths/computer-science'
 ---

 A **method** is a set of instructions encased in a single block of code within a class.
-It is defined under a declaration header, built to access and modify data in a class object, and can serve as reusable code for efficiency in running and writing complex programs in Dart.
+It is defined under a declaration header, built to access and modify data in a class object and can serve as reusable code for efficiency in running and writing complex programs in Dart.

 ## Syntax